Animals of Devonian Michigan: Trilobites

-Trilobites are an extinct group of ancient marine Arthropods that lived from the early Cambrian period (roughly 543 mya) to the great Permian extinction (245 mya).
+Trilobites are an extinct group of ancient marine Arthropods that lived from the early Cambrian period (roughly 541 mya) to the great Permian extinction (252 mya).
 The name trilobite refers to the three lobes every trilobite body has: the axial lobe, running down the center of the animal, and the pleural lobes, located on either side of the axial lobe.
 The body is divided into three further parts, the Cephalon (head), the Thorax (body), and the Pygidium (tail).
 Trilobites are some of the only animals in the fossil record that can be found with eyes, this is due to the fact that the lenses in their eyes were covered with calcite.
 In fact, it is believed that trilobites bore the first eyes.
 Trilobites were extremely successful, occupying many ecological niches: such as scavengers and filter feeders.
 While their closest modern relative is perhaps the horseshoe crab, they bear close resemblance to the modern woodlouse.
 Much like many of today's arthropods, trilobites shed their exoskeleton periodically, meaning that one trilobite could leave several fossils of itself.
 Collecting trilobites requires extreme patience, as most specimens are incomplete pieces of molted exoskeleton.
 What is usually found from a trilobite is the tail or thorax, head pieces being less common.
 This is especially true for trilobites like Phacops, who split their cephalon open when molting.
 Trilobites were at their most successful during the Cambrian period, which is aptly named the age of trilobites.
 After that, they slowly started to decline.
 During the Ordovician period many new predators, such as the sea scorpions and large nautiloids evolved.
 To cope, trilobites started enrolling themselves for protection, along with growing vicious spines that would deter predators.
 They flourished during the Silurian, with 19 different families.
 Toward the end of this period they started to decline again, most likely because of the appearance of jawed fish.
 The trilobites experienced a rapid decline during the Devonian period, now falling prey to a host of well evolved predators.
-This included the sea scorpions, nautiloids, early sharks, early ammonoids, placoderms, and acanthodians.
+This included the sea scorpions, nautiloids, early sharks, placoderms, and acanthodians.
 No longer did enrolling protect them, many families became extinct very quickly.
 Trilobite numbers were declining even further during the Carboniferous and Permian periods, but they were not able to survive the great extinction which killed nearly all life on the planet.